The Rocky Horror Show (video game): Reception

 The Rocky Horror Show received generally positive reviews.

 Roy Wagner reviewed the game for Computer Gaming World, and stated that "The game is a challenge, but is it worth it?
 I think not."

 Zzap!64 thought the Commodore 64 version was inferior to the Spectrum version and did not have much lasting appeal.
 They rated it 43% overall.

 Retrospectives of the game have also been positive.
 Retro Gamer considered the game to be decent and worth playing.
 Sam Derboo from Hardcore Gaming 101 criticized the Commodore 64 version for running slow compared to the Spectrum and Amstrad versions.

+Proposed sequel

+CRL had also originally intended to release a text adventure game called "The Rocky Horror Adventure Game" the following year, and was even teased at the ending of the Rocky Horror Show game.
+However the actual game never got beyond the early development stages and therefore was never released.

+Remake

+The game was remade in 1999 as Rocky Interactive Horror Show by On-Line Entertainment for Microsoft Windows.
+The game was re-developed as a point and click adventure but the aim of the game remained the same as before with the player selecting either Brad or Janet as they try to escape from Dr. Frank-N-Furter's castle.
+The game was also notable for cut-screens featuring Richard O'Brien and Christopher Lee.